olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 output quality, especially in low light.

 Compared to camera sensors now commpon in mobile phones, webcams are a decade behind.
-My friend Justin Searls found a way to use an old iPhone as a webcam and I completely get it.
+My friend Justin Searls found [a way][22] to use an old iPhone as a webcam and I completely get it.
 It’s far more practical than the solution I arrived at just before the pandemic: using a Sony A6000 mirrorless camera with an expensive 50mm lens and an Elgato Cam Link 4K acquisition card so I can use a sensor and lens combo no webcam maker can compete with.
 The strange video you see at the top of this post was filmed with this setup.
 One that I actively recommended against to any fellow remoter.
 Particularly folks who aren't into photography or videography.
 It’s cumbersome, complex, and requires constant fidgeting to keep the camera on, obtain a consistent color temperature, or prevent automatic focus hunting due to shallow depth of field.
 Plus you often have to replace the camera's battery with an adapter so you don't run out of juice in the middle of a meeting.

 Two long years into this pandemic, the only company that seems to have grasped the importance of a quality sensor and lens combo is Elgato,